Time: History of other devices

+Incense sticks and candles were, and are, commonly used to measure time in temples and churches across the globe.
+Water clocks, and, later, mechanical clocks, were used to mark the events of the abbeys and monasteries of the Middle Ages.
+The passage of the hours at sea can also be marked by bell.
+The hours were marked by bells in abbeys as well as at sea.
+Richard of Wallingford (1292–1336), abbot of St. Alban's abbey, famously built a mechanical clock as an astronomical orrery about 1330.
 The hourglass uses the flow of sand to measure the flow of time.
-They were used in navigation.
+They were also used in navigation.
 Ferdinand Magellan used 18 glasses on each ship for his circumnavigation of the globe (1522).

-Incense sticks and candles were, and are, commonly used to measure time in temples and churches across the globe.
-Waterclocks, and later, mechanical clocks, were used to mark the events of the abbeys and monasteries of the Middle Ages.
-Richard of Wallingford (1292–1336), abbot of St. Alban's abbey, famously built a mechanical clock as an astronomical orrery about 1330.
+The English word clock probably comes from the Middle Dutch word klocke which, in turn, derives from the medieval Latin word clocca, which ultimately derives from Celtic and is cognate with French, Latin, and German words that mean bell.

 Great advances in accurate time-keeping were made by Galileo Galilei and especially Christiaan Huygens with the invention of pendulum-driven clocks along with the invention of the minute hand by Jost Burgi.

-The English word clock probably comes from the Middle Dutch word klocke which, in turn, derives from the medieval Latin word clocca, which ultimately derives from Celtic and is cognate with French, Latin, and German words that mean bell.
-The passage of the hours at sea was marked by bells and denoted the time (see ship's bell).
-The hours were marked by bells in abbeys as well as at sea.

-Clocks can range from watches to more exotic varieties such as the Clock of the Long Now.
-They can be driven by a variety of means, including gravity, springs, and various forms of electrical power, and regulated by a variety of means such as a pendulum.

-Alarm clocks first appeared in ancient Greece around 250 BC with a water clock that would set off a whistle.
-This idea was later mechanized by Levi Hutchins and Seth E. Thomas.

-A chronometer is a portable timekeeper that meets certain precision standards.
-Initially, the term was used to refer to the marine chronometer, a timepiece used to determine longitude by means of celestial navigation, a precision firstly achieved by John Harrison.
-More recently, the term has also been applied to the chronometer watch, a watch that meets precision standards set by the Swiss agency COSC.
+There is also a clock that was designed to keep time for 10,000 years called the Clock of the Long Now.
+Alarm clock devices were later mechanized.
+Levi Hutchins's alarm clock has been credited as the first American alarm clock, though it can only ring at 4 a.m.
+Antoine Redier was also credited as the first person to patent an adjustable mechanical alarm clock in 1847.
+Digital forms of alarm clocks became more accessible through digitization and integration with other technologies, such as smartphones.

 The most accurate timekeeping devices are atomic clocks, which are accurate to seconds in many millions of years, and are used to calibrate other clocks and timekeeping instruments.
 Atomic clocks use the frequency of electronic transitions in certain atoms to measure the second.
-One of the atoms used is caesium, most modern atomic clocks probe caesium with microwaves to determine the frequency of these electron vibrations.
+One of the atoms used is caesium; most modern atomic clocks probe caesium with microwaves to determine the frequency of these electron vibrations.
 Since 1967, the International System of Measurements bases its unit of time, the second, on the properties of caesium atoms.
 SI defines the second as 9,192,631,770 cycles of the radiation that corresponds to the transition between two electron spin energy levels of the ground state of the 133Cs atom.
+A portable timekeeper that meets certain precision standards is called a chronometer.
+Initially, the term was used to refer to the marine chronometer, a timepiece used to determine longitude by means of celestial navigation, a precision first achieved by John Harrison.
+More recently, the term has also been applied to the chronometer watch, a watch that meets precision standards set by the Swiss agency COSC.